KazaiMazai/SwiftletModel/README.md

 *If CoreData broke up with legacy, embraced modern Swift, and married GraphQL — you'd get SwiftletModel.*

 > *SwiftletModel is what you wished SwiftData was — if it were reinvented from scratch.*
-It gives you CoreData-level power with plain Swift structs, in-memory speed, and zero boilerplate.
+It gives you CoreData-level graph management power with plain Swift structs, in-memory speed, and zero boilerplate.

-**Is it an ORM?**
+**Is it an ORM?** Not exactly.
-Not exactly.
 SwiftletModel isn’t a traditional ORM or database layer.
 It doesn’t abstract SQL or manage disk persistence.

 Instead, it’s a type-safe, normalized, in-memory graph model engine — a place to merge, shape, and manage business entity data from multiple sources, effortlessly.

-**Persistence is optional.**
-Although primarily in-memory, SwiftletModel’s data models are plain Codable structs, allowing straightforward integration with any storage solution as a sidecar: flat files, CRDTs, GRDB, CoreData/SwiftData, SQLite, iCloudKit, Firebase, backend APIs, etc.

 ## Features